mishikalunia/DSML_project/README.md

 # Music-Genre-Classification

-Using feature selection and ML models to understand the best techniques to be used for the field of music.
+Using inter-feature, feature-targeted correlation and feature selection methods like Recursive Feature Extraction to analyse the spectral features of different musical genres and categorise new music into its respective genre.